mertoalex/binux-WL-old/README.md

 # BINUX-wl
-a OS but don't have linux kernel B(
+an OS but doesn't have the linux kernel B(

 NOTE: comment's are turkish and my friend + me chat